drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 - Events are in-game objectives that have been accomplished.
 - Beating a gym is an event.
 Similarly, any trainer battle is an event.
 Even buying a ticket to the Pewter City museum is an event.
 - Pokémon uses an events array in the WRAM bank when to control what's loaded when entering a map.
-- We tried not to include the events array as the events observation leaks information.
 - We had to create four "events" not included in the events array:
   - Rival 3 defeated.
   - Lapras acquired.